 You've been quoted!

 Every so often a slip of the tongue or a unique turn of phrase can send the whole family into fits of laughter.
-Don't let the moment pass without capturing the phrase for posterity!
-Keep a simple notebook on hand to record your "famous family quotes."
-You may also want to post your most recent quotable quotes on the fridge for visitors to enjoy.
-Be intentional about using your family's quirky quotes often to help build your family identity.
+Don’t let the moment pass without capturing the phrase for posterity!
+Keep a notebook on hand to record your “famous family quotes,” and post your most recent quotable quotes on the fridge for visitors to enjoy.
+Be intentional about using your quirky quotes often to help build your family identity.

 Bedtime prayers